Powerful Visible Patterned Events

 Gaza gives us an extremely clear opportunity to see those patterns hurting people immediately, intentionally, directly, and badly in that setting.
 Gaza helps us understand what those behaviors actually were for the people who were part of that situation and those processes.

-The resultant behaviors on October 7 were so obvious, public, and widely shared and seen by the media and communities of the world that they give us a base template for knowing what we should fear when those sets of instincts are triggered in any multi group setting.
+The resultant behaviors on October 7 that shocked and horrified the world on that day were so obvious, public, and widely shared and seen by the media and communities of the world that they give us a base template for knowing what we should fear when those sets of instincts are triggered in any multi group setting.

-The Israeli Army’s behavior (which destroyed communities and killed more than 20,000) look just like the areas of Ethiopia and Syria that have been ethnically cleansed.
-Those areas will never return to the contexts that existed before the recent damage.
+The Israeli Army’s behavior (which destroyed communities and has now killed more than 46,000 people) in Gaza looks just like the areas of Ethiopia and Syria today that have recently been ethnically cleansed by local tribes and who also have tens of thousands of lost lives in those settings.

 We have our own history that has parallel behaviors.

-Look very directly and specifically at what just happened.
+Look very directly and specifically at what just happened in Gaza.

 It was very tribal.